Stories of the Supernatural

 Maria Lanakila Catholic Church’s whose patroness is Mary, Our Lady of Victory sustained damage to its roof.
 The Pioneer Inn constructed by George Alan Freeland in 1901, was destroyed.
 The Old Lahaina Courthouse, which operated since 1860, first as a customs house for trade and whaling ships and then as a courthouse was heavily damaged.

-The Maui Fires have borne fears and suspicions that they were set on purpose, in order to gain ownership over the swaths of land burned to a crisp that were mostly held by native Hawaiins, and which are estimated to be worth billions of dollars.
+The Maui Fires have borne fears and suspicions that they were set on purpose, in order to gain ownership over the swaths of land burned to a crisp that were mostly held by native Hawaiians, and which are estimated to be worth billions of dollars.

 A month after fires ravaged Maui, Kilauea is active once again.